Indoor/Outdoor fitness ☼ Total protection ☼ Look good to feel good

 - Non-nano, mineral-based broad-spectrum SPF 35+ sunscreen protects the skin from 97%+ of UV radiation

-- Reduces pollution-induced free radicals by 85%
+- Reduces pollution-induced free radicals by over 85%

 Additional marketing claims available:

-- Non-nano, chemical-sunscreen-free, paraben free, alcohol-free, fragrance-free, cruelty-free
+- Non-nano, chemical-sunscreen-active-free, paraben-free, alcohol-free, fragrance-free, cruelty-free